You can ensure your porting request is accepted by knowing what to ask your current provider and avoiding these common reasons for rejection.

 What should I ask my current service provider?

 Whether or not the number is portable.
-Even if CloudTalk supports porting your number in, the SP or carrier might not allow porting out.
+Even if CloudTalk supports porting your number in, the current service provider or carrier might not allow porting out.

 If you have multiple addresses, or have changed your address during your subscription, the address may not have been updated with the carrier.